 On the concert stage, Ms. Dumeige has been the soprano soloist in Vivaldi’s Gloria, Stravinsky’s Mass, Mozart’s Requiem, Fauré’s Requiem, Dvořák’s Te Deum and Rheinberger’s Stabat Mater.

-Ms. Dumeige studied at the Conservatoire de Caen and Rennes in France before coming to The Netherlands where she finished her voice bachelor’s degree at Het Conservatorium van Amsterdam in June 2018.
-Two years later she graduated from the Dutch National Opera Academy where she performed the role of Tigrane in Händel’s Radamisto and The Countess of Dunmow in Berkeley’s A Dinner Engagement.
+Ms. Dumeige studied at the Conservatoire de Caen and the Conservatoire de Rennes in France before coming to The Netherlands, where she finished her voice bachelor’s degree at Het Conservatorium van Amsterdam in June 2018.
+Two years later she graduated from the Dutch National Opera Academy, where she performed the role of Tigrane in Händel’s Radamisto and The Countess of Dunmow in Berkeley’s A Dinner Engagement.
 Ms. Dumeige is now studying with Margreet Honig and Selma Harkink.